-"Life is often a hard trail, and nonetheless, hopefully a long one," says Rick Hanson, psychologist and bestselling author of Hardwiring Happiness.
-"To walk it with joy and love and peace, we all need refuges," he adds, "people and places and activities that repair and refuel us, that give us sanctuary."
+"Life is often a hard trail, and nonetheless, hopefully a long one," says therapist and author Rick Hanson.
+"To walk it with joy and love and peace, we all need refuges—people and places and activities that repair and refuel us, that give us sanctuary."

-In the following video clip from Rick's unforgettable 2016 Networker Symposium address, "How Hard Times Can Open the Heart," Rick shares how each of us can find refuge in our own lives by turning to those who love us, and those we love in return.
+In the following video clip from Rick's unforgettable Networker Symposium address, Rick shares how each of us can find refuge in our own lives by turning to those who love us, and those we love in return.

 Rick Hanson, PhD, is a neuropsychologist and New York Times bestselling author.
 A Senior Fellow of the Greater Good Science Center at UC Berkeley, he’s been an invited speaker at Oxford, Stanford, and Harvard, and taught in meditation centers worldwide.

-Did you enjoy this video?
-Check out Rick's article on psychotherapy's fascination with brain science in "The Next Big Step."
-You might also like "The Motherhood Marathon," in which Rick explains how to help clients who have been overwhelmed by motherhood and need help with the modern challenges of raising a family.
+You might also enjoy Hanson's article "The Motherhood Marathon," in which Rick explains how to help clients who have been overwhelmed by motherhood and need help with the modern challenges of raising a family.